Miqote-Petter/Tahlas-Crops/README.md

 Spaghetti Squash

 WINTER

 Spaghetti Squash

+Kumquat Tree

 FOODS

-Cherry Tomato Sauce (for below recipe)
+Cherry Tomato Sauce

+Cucumber and Cherry Tomato Salad

 Spaghetti Squash Pasta

+Sautéed Snow Peas

+Kumquat Tart

 More to come at a future date, from plants to foods.
 Possibly more fruit trees.

-Bugs may be reported here, on our Nexus page or on our Moddrop page.
+Bugs and issues may be reported here, our Nexus page or our ModDrop page.